gadael/gadael-documentation/docs/en/010-planning-parameters.md

 For the rights credited per renewal period, the initial quantity parameterized on the right will be allocated therefore it is not necessary to make modifications.

-From the user's record, click on the plan to change the quantities:
+From the user's record, click on the collection to change the quantities:

 ![Modify a user](images/user-account-renewalquantity.png)

-The registration of form will create adjustments on the rights concerned.
+Saving the form will create adjustments on the concerned rights.

-Adjustments can be viewed or added individually to the form Of the right for the user, this screen is accessible from the visualization sheet, in the table "Absence rights":
+Adjustments can be viewed or added individually to the right page for the user only, this screen is accessible from the visualization sheet, in the list named "Absence rights":

 ![Modify a user](images/user-account-annual-leave.png)

-## Change of plan
+## Change of rights collection

-In the case of a change of regime, an end date must be set on the date range of the first regime and a new date range must be added for the new regime.
+In the case of a collection modification, an end date must be set on the date range of the first collection and a new date range must be added for the new collection.

 The end date of the new date range is not mandatory.

-When several regimes are associated with the user, the modification screen Quantities on renewals may be used to define the quantities On schemes which are not yet in force.
-Arrows are available next to the diet name to navigate to the next or previous diets.
+When several collection are associated with the user, the modification screen for quantities on renewals may be used to define the quantities on collections which are not yet available.
+Arrows are available next to the collection name to navigate to the next or previous collection.

-## Changing work rhythm
+## Changing work schedule

-The work schedule schedule can be accessed from the user's viewing form:
+The work schedule planning can be accessed from the user's viewing page:

 ![Modify a user](images/user-account-schedulecalendars.png)

-The list of calendars that can be used on this page can be modified by the administrator from the "calendars" topic.
+The list of calendars used on this page can be modified by the administrator from the "calendars" menu.

-## Choice of holiday calendar
+## Choice of non-working days calendar

-The holiday scheduling screen is accessible from the user's viewing form:
+The non-working days scheduling screen is accessible from the user's viewing page:

 ![Modify a user](images/user-account-nwdayscalendars.png)

-This screen may be used in the case of a change of Case it will be necessary to modify the planning for all the users to switch to the new calendar of the holidays.
+This screen may be used in the case of a change of law, in this case it will be necessary to modify the planning for all the users to switch to the new calendar of the holidays on a planned date.

-In case the user is going to work in another country with different days only his / her card will have to be modified.
+In case the user is going to work in another country with different non working days only his / her card will have to be modified.

 The list of calendars that can be used on this page can be modified by the administrator from the "calendars" topic.